What is Mechanics Lien Law?

 The Importance of Hiring a St. Petersburg Construction Lien Lawyer

 Filing a mechanics lien can be a very long and complicated process.
 It is highly recommend to consult with a St. Petersburg mechanics lien law attorney to understand the appropriate legal procedure for filing and serving documentation.
 The deadlines and process for filing a lien are very specific and must be completely adhered to in order to recover unpaid debt from responsible parties.
-Trent Cotney, P.A. has over 15 years combined experience working with construction industry professionals.
+Cotney Construction Law has over 15 years combined experience working with construction industry professionals.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.